gartz/G-Lock-Double-Opt-in-Manager--Wordpress-Plugin-/readme.md

 * From Name: - enter the name you want to send notification emails to new subscribers from.
 It may be either your contact name, or company name.
 * From Email: - enter the email address you want to send notification emails to new subscribers from
-* Send Welcome Message – check this box if you want to send a welcome message to each new subscriber
+* Send Welcome Message ï¿½ check this box if you want to send a welcome message to each new subscriber
 * Send Unsubscribe Notification - check this box if you want to send a notification that the user has successfully unsubscribed from your list

 = 3.
 Submission Form: =